velovint/trials-score/README.md

 ## TODO
-* Add SectionScoresRepository and move load or create scores logic in it
-* Move score updating and merge logic out of ScoreCardViewModel.
-Not sure where it should be though
-* Score formatter that can be shared between list and entry
+* Group entries on leaderboard by class
+* Sort entries on leaderboard by completed laps (desc), points (asc), name (asc)
 * Move Clear button to top menu
 * Page title on score entry page
-* Group entries on leaderboard by class
-* Sort entries on leaderboard by completed laps (desc), points (asc), name (asc)
+* Score formatter that can be shared between list and entry
 * How to use DI?
+* ~Move score updating and merge logic out of ScoreCardViewModel.
+Not sure where it should be though~
+* ~Add SectionScoresRepository and move load or create scores logic in it~
 * ~Update score calculation to ignore not scored sections~
 * ~Reset database between integration tests~
 * ~Integration test for creating new rider record~